Types Of Planters And Planting Pots

 2. Plastic Pots

 Plastic pots come in several colors, designs, textures, sizes, shapes, and various plastic materials.
-Plants are grown in them by adding potting soil.
-Here are a few pros and cons of plastic pots:
+Here are their pros and cons:

 Pros

-• They are cost-effective and therefore it is easy to replace them in case of any damage.
+Additionally, they are cost-effective, so it is easy to replace them in case of damage.

 Cons

-• One disadvantage of plastic pots and planters is that they are not very permeable.
-Therefore the water circulation is not very effective.
-The trapped water and excessive moisture can damage the foliage and their roots.
-It is necessary for you to create holes and drainers for proper drainage.
+One disadvantage of plastic pots and planters is that they are not absorbent.
+Therefore, the water circulation is not very adequate.

 3. Wooden Planters